DCchen08/MPC_Controller/README.md

 # MPC_Controller
 <p> Here is the ReadMe file on MPC_Controller.
-The vehicle model matrix will be showed below:./
+The vehicle model matrix will be showed below:
 <p> Here is the state space matrix(Discrete)